-If you have Midland Credit Management (also known as Midland Funding) on your credit report, it’s killing your credit score.
-You know this, but what you may not know is that Midland is notorious for using improper practices that violate protections set aside by the FDCPA.
+If you have Midland Credit Management (also known as Midland Funding LLC) on your credit report, it’s killing your credit score.
+This may affect your ability to get credit in the future, such as an auto loan, credit card, or mortgage.
+You know this, but what you may not know is that MCM is notorious for using improper practices that violate protections set aside by the FDCPA.

-Find out some of the shady practices they’re doing that they shouldn’t be, and then read a real-life example of how to get Midland off your back and the negative marks legally and permanently removed from your credit reports.
+Find out more of the shady practices they’re doing that they shouldn’t be, and then read a real-life example of how to get MCM off your back and the negative marks legally and permanently removed from your credit reports.

 4 Ways to Remove Midland Credit Management from Your Credit Report